tomaszgarbus/vrnn2018/README.md

   * `cnn.py` - implementation of UNet for segmentation
   * `constants.py` - constants for UNet
 * `segmentation_tmp` - trained network checkpoint.
 Please be careful when commiting any changes to this dir.

+## Labels format
+Label files are, like images, stored in .jpg files.
+Pixels containing cars should be black, pixels containing anything else should be white.

+## Segmentation
+For segmentation we are using UNet architecture.
+I have marked 50 first images from Cars dataset manually in gimp (using intelligent selection (`I`)), and 450 further random images using the snowball script.